Rishabh42/CineMatch/M3-report/M3-report.md

 ### Contributions by Yaoqiang
 **Data processing scripts for automated model updates**:

-I worked on the data processing scripts for automated model updates for M3.
-One of the significant contributions is which I crafted a pivotal script, kafka_consumer_data_appender.py, that streamlined our data handling.
+I worked on the Auto Development for M3.
+One of the significant contributions is which I implemented a script, kafka_consumer_data_appender.py, that streamlined our data handling.
 This script automates the collection and processing of real-time movie ratings from a Kafka server, elegantly solving the challenge of efficiently managing and integrating large data streams.
-Its functionality extends to structuring raw data and appending it to a centralized dataset.
-This contribution significantly alleviates data processing bottlenecks, enhances scalability, and ensures a consistent flow of processed data.

 Relevant commits: